 5. Kao La (Farewell knee) is used right after the clinch.
 If you want to disengage yourself from the clinch, you just thrust a knee into keeping it parallel to the floor.

 The leg moves and strikes in Muay Thai are fundamentally different from those of most other sports.
-The leg techniques of Muay Thai are so called “piercing through” kicks.
+The leg techniques of Muay Thai are so called “through” kicks.
 This means that the kicks are executed like the opponent will be pierced by the kick.
 The whole strength and force of the body is used.
 Many other martial arts use only the force of the leg.

 An effective training of foot techniques takes place at the thai pads or the heavy bag.
 There, the kicks can be executed with full force.
 Here, the fighters always put their entire body weight into the devastating blow.